 Like her mother before her, Miss Florence was an avid gardener.
-She ordered flowers and vegetable seeds from catalogues late each winter and nurtured old-fashioned perennials.
 Behind her house there were four distinct gardens: one for herbs and produce such as strawberries, lettuce, peas, corn, and potatoes; one for roses; and two for flowers, which she also sold to make ends meet.
-Using historic photographs, films, and paintings, these gardens have been re-planted and the white rose trellis re-built to reflect how they appeared to the artists of the colony, who made the gardens a major subject of their paintings.
+Using historic photographs, films, and paintings, these gardens have been re-planted and the white rose trellis re-built to reflect how they appeared to the artists of the colony.
 Pick up a garden guide at the front desk or Landscape Center to help identify many of the plant species.